FAQ

 What is the difference between Artefact School of Data and other courses?

 World-renowned learning and a unique educational experience.
-More than 4,000 students worldwide have been trained by our Artefact business experts.
-You benefit from immersion training with one of the world leaders in data, who will share his expertise with you.
-Every day, you will learn from real-life case studies carried out with some of the world's biggest companies.
+More than 5,000 students around the world have been trained by our experts atArtefact.
+You will benefit from immersion training with one of the world leaders in Data & AI, who will share their expertise with you.
+Every day, you'll learn from real-life case studies carried out with some of the world's biggest companies.

 You choose the format!
-Training can be face-to-face, distance learning or hybrid!
+Training can be face-to-face, distance learning or hybrid.
 Everything is designed so that you can follow the course from our classroom or from home, as you wish.
-We've made this choice to optimise your learning during the course.
+We have made this choice to optimise your learning during the course.

-The registration process is very simple: you apply directly for a course, explaining your choice and describing your career path.
-You can also download our full programme and then make an appointment with us.
+The registration process is very simple: you apply directly for the course of your choice, explaining your motivation and describing your career path.
+You can also download our full programme and make an appointment with our team.

 How can I finance my training?

-You have many funding options: personal funding in one go or in several instalments, your Personal Training Account (CPF), with the help of Pôle emploi, funding via your company's OPCO if you are in post, TPT Transition Professionnel funding, Agefiph, etc. Your professional project and your funding application are unique, which is why we offer you a personalised appointment to answer all your questions.
-Watch a video to find out about all the financing options available.
+There are a number of funding solutions available to you: personal funding (in one or more instalments), use of your Personal Training Account (CPF), assistance from Pôle emploi, funding via your company's OPCO if you are in post, Professional Transition Project (PTP), Agefiph, etc. As each professional project and each funding application is unique, we offer you a personalised meeting to answer all your questions and help you through the process.
+You can also watch a video showing all the financing options available.

 What is a Data Analyst?

-A data analyst collects, processes and interprets complex data to help organisations make informed decisions.
-They use statistical and IT tools to uncover trends, patterns and insights that are hidden in the raw data.
-In an increasingly data-driven world, the role of the data analyst is crucial in transforming data into actionable information.
+A data analyst collects, processes and analyses data to help organisations make informed decisions.
+They use statistical and IT tools to identify trends, patterns and insights hidden in the raw data.
+In an increasingly data-driven world, the role of the data analyst is essential in transforming data into clear, actionable information to support decision-making.

 What is a Data Scientist?